andrew/ultimate-awesome/README.md

 - [awesome-serverless-research](https://github.com/Ddnirvana/awesome-serverless-research) - A curated list of awesome serverless research works, including papers and open-sourced projects.
 - [Awesome-Azure-Advanced-Analytics](https://github.com/dem108/Awesome-Azure-Advanced-Analytics) - Awesome big data and advanced analytics resources for the Microsoft Azure Cloud.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an MM 2023 survey.
+- [awesome-time-series-explainability](https://github.com/jhoelli/awesome-time-series-explainability) - A list of (post-hoc) XAI for time series.
 - [awesome-topic-models](https://github.com/jonaschn/awesome-topic-models) - ✨ Awesome - A curated list of amazing Topic Models (implementations, libraries, and resources).
 - [awesome-mautic](https://github.com/luizeof/awesome-mautic) - Curated List of Mautic Plugins, Blogs, Repositories and Themes.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.